The 10 Best IT Ticketing Tools to Simplify IT Support in 2026

 ProProfs Help Desk has been a go-to tool in my IT stack for the past three years, and for good reason.
 It makes managing IT tickets so much easier with features like ticket prioritization, labels, and escalation rules—helping me stay on top of incoming requests without the usual chaos.

-One thing I love is how canned responses let our IT team handle common questions in seconds, cutting down on repetitive work.
-Plus, its AI-driven features, like intent summaries and response suggestions, make support faster and more accurate.
+One thing I love is how canned responses let our IT support team handle common questions in seconds, cutting down on repetitive work.
+Plus, its AI help desk features like ticket summarization and response suggestions make support faster and more accurate.

 And it’s not just about handling tickets.
 ProProfs Help Desk also offers self-service through its powerful knowledge base and customer portal, so users can find answers on their own.
 That means fewer tickets and more time for my team to focus on solving bigger IT issues.